 I left the bar to Lucia, rushed into the patio.
 Smoke was everywhere and getting thicker by the second, but I couldn’t see where it was coming from.
 I climbed the stairs to the first-floor gallery and walked around but spotted nothing.
 I ran up to the second floor, where the smoke appeared thickest, and concluded it was coming from one of the rooms but failed to ascertain which one.

-This is bad I thought as the smoke started choking me.
-I put my hand over my mouth and climbed the metal ladder leading to the flat roof where I removed my shoes, and padded about in my socks to establish where the heat was coming from.
+This is bad, I thought as the smoke started choking me.
+I put my hand over my mouth and climbed the metal ladder leading to the flat roof, where I removed my shoes and padded about in my socks to establish where the heat was coming from.
 The hottest spot was above room 205.
 I rushed downstairs to fetch a spare key.

 By this time Lucia had evacuated everyone out onto the street where some were shouting, “Call the fire brigade.”